ertanyildiz/ci_generate_post_names/README.md

-# ci_generate_post_names
+# Generate post input variable name for each input in your form
-This small script generates post variable for Codeigniter form inputs
+This small script generates variable name for each input element in your form to use in Codeigniter controller

+**change div id or give it a class name and then run.